lukaszGrynasz/stellarJobs/README.md

 # stellarJobs
-Demo for deposits and withdraw funds based on Stellar blockchain
+Demo for deposit and withdraw funds based on Stellar blockchain

+# Run
+Use `dotnet run` command